Get VENCLEXTA treatment support: (844) 926-6727, M–F, 7am–7pm CST

 CLL and SLL are types of cancer that affect your blood.

 CLL (chronic lymphocytic leukemia) is a usually slow-growing blood cancer that affects B cells, also called B lymphocytes.
-B cells are a type of white blood cell that helps fight infection.
+B cells are a type of white blood cell that help fight infection.

 SLL (small lymphocytic lymphoma) is closely related to CLL.
 However, SLL cancer cells are mostly found in the lymph nodes rather than in the blood and bone marrow.